 Let’s imagine that exchange A offers Bitcoin for a 0.40% higher price than an exchange B. Bob wires fiat from his wallet to exchange A and buys Bitcoin.
 He will have to pay 3 fees: a transactional fee for wiring fiat, a network fee, and a trading fee.

 Then he moves his BTC to the wallet on the exchange B, and for this, he will have to pay another 2 fees: a network fee and a withdrawal fee (the same he pays when trading BTC on exchange B).

 When the profit seems to be in his pocket, Bob has to exchange BTC to USD, and wire them back to his bank account, however, this will also cost him fees: a withdrawal fee, a wire fee, and a foreign exchange rate fee.

-Eventually, Bob loses .8% of the money he initially put in his wallet., The Bitcoin arbitrage “opportunity” doesn’t consider the risk of the price going down on exchange B. It is essential for Bitcoin arbitrage dealers to consider that cryptocurrency prices fluctuate constantly.
+Eventually, Bob loses .8% of the money he initially put in his wallet., The Bitcoin arbitrage “opportunity” doesn’t consider the risk of the price going down on exchange B. It is essential for the Bitcoin blockchain development company and its coin’s arbitrage dealers to consider that cryptocurrency prices fluctuate constantly.
 Rates can go up and down several times within one minute.

 As you can see from the Coindesk Bitcoin price report, the rate went up by $160 USD in only one hour.
 In the case of a drop in price, this could drastically change the outcome of an arbitrage deal.